Skip to Main Content

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

-While opting for a courthouse wedding can certainly take a lot of the stress out of wedding planning, it doesn't necessarily mean choosing an outfit will be any easier.
-And if you're attending a civil ceremony as a guest, you might be just as lost when it comes to the ins and outs of courthouse wedding attire.
+Opting for courthouse nuptials can take away some wedding planning stress, but it doesn't mean choosing outfits will be easier.
+And if you're a guest attending a civil ceremony, you might be lost when it comes to courthouse wedding attire and what constitutes a good civil marriage outfit.
 Luckily, we're here to help.
-Whether you're tying the knot yourself or watching a loved one say "I do," we created a guide featuring everything you need to know about civil wedding attire etiquette.
+Whether you're tying the knot yourself or watching a loved one say "I do," we created a guide covering everything you need to know about civil wedding attire etiquette.
 And good news: There's no shortage of super-chic outfit options out there, no matter your role in the festivities.
 Read up on the particulars of a courthouse wedding dress code, then check out some of our favorite city hall wedding attire ideas you can shop right now.
+The question of what to wear to a courthouse wedding?
+Consider it answered.

 While there are no strict rules when it comes to a courthouse wedding dress code, there are some small details to keep in mind when choosing your attire for a civil wedding or ceremony at your local county clerk's office.
-Depending on your location, space could be tight—meaning a narrow aisle or crowded waiting area—so take that into consideration when choosing your outfit and accessories.
-Couples should keep in mind that cathedral-length veils and trains, voluminous ball gowns and mermaid styles may not work in more confined spaces.
+Space could be tight (meaning: a narrow aisle or crowded waiting area), so take that into consideration when choosing your civil marriage outfit and accessories.
+Couples should keep in mind that cathedral-length veils and trains, voluminous ball gowns and mermaid styles may not work in these more-confined spaces.
 It's also important to think about who will be helping you get dressed the morning of your wedding.
-If you're getting ready alone, it's probably best to avoid styles with lots of complicated corsets or elaborate button-down backs.
+If you're getting ready alone, it's probably best to avoid styles with complicated corsets or elaborate button-down backs.

 As a guest attending a courthouse wedding, you should dress for the occasion.
-Odds are you don't have to show up in black tie (unless specifically requested by the couple), but you should aim to look put together.
-Translation: For civil wedding clothes, leave the jeans, t-shirts and club attire at home.
+Odds are you don't have to show up in black-tie attire (unless specifically requested by the couple), but you should aim to look put together.
+Translation: For civil wedding clothes, leave the jeans, T-shirts and club 'fits at home.

 What to Wear to a Courthouse Wedding as the Couple

 Wondering what to wear to get married at the courthouse?
-If you're a bride or groom looking for civil wedding clothes, you're in luck.
-There are tons of wow-worthy options out there right now, whether you want something simple or statement-making.
-Retailers like REVOLVE and Reformation are brimming with chic dresses and two-piece sets, while Bonobos and Suitsupply have all your bases covered on the suit front.
-Scroll on to shop our favorite courthouse wedding attire ideas for brides and grooms alike.
+If you're a bride or femme-leaning person looking for civil wedding clothes, you're in luck.
+There are tons of wow-worthy options out there right now, whether you want something simple or statement making.
+Retailers like REVOLVE and Reformation are brimming with chic dresses and two-piece sets, and you can take even casual courthouse wedding attire into a special space with the right shoes or a courthouse wedding veil.
+See some of our favorite options for outfits for civil weddings for brides below.

 Sophisticated A-Line Mini Dress With Scarf